mywrites/mywrites.github.io/api_ref_guide.md

 ![Users' Table](/img/table_users_putB.png)

 The API received the request to **update** the table (PUT method) yet **added** a new entry.
 If you recall from the **Methods** section above, you use PUT to update information and POST to add or create new information.
 While the PUT method works, technically, the best method/syntax for adding a new entry relative to this example is **POST/users**.
-This syntax (POST) will add the entry and auto-generate an ID, which is more efficient.
-The PUT method, however, treated the request like an update to an existing entry because we provided ID 102 – signaling that the entry was already available, thereby making this an update.
-Again, PUT is acceptable and enables you to specify an ID.
-Typically, the system auto-generates IDs.
+This syntax (POST) will add the entry and auto-generate an ID, which is more efficient because this ensures that the ID is, in fact, unique.
+The PUT method, however, treated the request as an update to an existing entry because we provided unique ID 102 – signaling that the entry was already available, thereby making this an update.
+Again, PUT is acceptable and enables you to specify a unique ID.
+As a matter of emphasis, the system auto-generates IDs.
 (Just keeping you on your toes!)

 ## Response Codes
 An API response code (also known as an HTTP response code) is the result or status of an API request.
 There are seven common response codes: